NickBellamy/UK-Police-Station-Finder/README.md

 * Application utilizes the Google Maps API or another mapping system and at least one non-Google third-party API
 * All data requests are retrieved in an asynchronous manner using either the Fetch API or XMLHttpRequest
-* Data requests that fail are handled gracefully using common fallback techniques (i.e. AJAX error or fail methods).
-'Gracefully' means the user isn’t left wondering why a component isn’t working.
-If an API doesn’t load there should be some visible indication on the page that it didn’t load
+* Data requests that provide no data, show a visual indication that no data has been retrieved.

 **Documentation**